 - Photo and Toggle the switch on (green).

-How to sell my App in App Stores?
+How do I sell my App in the App Stores?

 To sell your app, you will need to publish the app yourself.
 You will NOT have to pay the submission fee, BUT you will need to provide your own google and apple developer accounts.
 Please follow the steps below to sell your App yourself.

 - Refer to these links to get your own developer licenses.